 Factory made fiberglass boats utilize a female mold with laminates made of sprayed resin and chopped glass fibers or, in more expensive boats, hand laid fiberglass and polyester resin.
 These methods are only suitable for volume production due to the high cost of the mold.

-Newly perfected methods make it practical to produce a single boat using fiberglass materials.
+There are much better methods that make it practical to produce a single boat using fiberglass materials.
 Glen-L has done a great deal of research into the various options for “one-off” construction.
 This research has resulted in our 400 page book:FIBERGLASS BOATBUILDING FOR AMATEURS.
-It has also produced several designs, some of which are detailed in our design pages.
+It has also produced several designs which are detailed in our online catalog “Fiberglass Construction” section.